 Even as early as in the reign of his son Rehoboam, ''Shishak king of Egypt came up against Jerusalem, and took away the treasures of the house of the Lord'' (2Chr 12:9).
 How soon was this beautiful Temple desolated!
-Later, even some of the kings robbed it to ward off an enemy.
+Later, even some of [Judah's] kings robbed it, to ward off an enemy.

 To Asa [ch.
 15], God sent a message by Azariah the prophet, the son of Oded, and when Asa heard his words ''he took courage, and put away all the abominable idols out of all the land of Judah and Benjamin.''
 And he removed his mother from being queen because she had made an idol in a grove, and he made a covenant with the Lord, and enriched the house of God with gold and silver.

 Jehoshaphat, his son, sent Levites throughout all the cities of Judah to teach the book of the Law of the Lord-- a proof that Israel possessed the Law at this time [ch.
 17].
 The account of Jehoshaphat's victory over the Ammonites and Moabites [ch.
 20] is one of the greatest encouragements to a simple reliance on God in the face of insurmountable difficulties. ''Be not afraid... the battle is not yours, but God's...
 Ye shall not need to fight in this battle: set yourselves, stand ye still, and see the salvation of the Lord.'' ''And when they began to sing and to praise, the Lord set ambushments,'' and their enemies were scattered.